b02k11/Docsify/document.md

 ```
 touch introduction.md
 ```
-you can edit the introduction.md file by the following command
+You can edit the introduction.md file by the following command
 ```
 vim introduction.md
 ```